c3125563/hello-world/README.md

 	% Need to fix this bad paragraph.
 	%======================================%
 	The current modeling techniques for fault detection involves creating a model which recreates how dataset should work under healthy conditions, then comparing to the model to determine deviation from healthy data.
 Large deviations indicate a departure from normality.
 A model which recreates the inputs is called an autoassociative model.
 This type of model reconstructs the input when things are working normally.
-	%======================================%

 	When modeling highly correlated data with a corrupt channel, current models encounter a problem called spillover.
-Spillover is an error induced in models when faults in a single input propagate through the model and corrupt the group reconstruction of channels.
+Spillover is an error induced when faults in a single input propagate through a model and corrupt the group reconstruction of channels.
 For healthy data the error between raw data and model should be minimal or nonexistent.
 Spillover is a problem as it dilutes the error into other channels.
+	%======================================%
 	We best demonstrate the idea of spillover with an example.
 Suppose we have four channels each with an arbitrary value {x}.
-Because the values are all highly correlated we can perform a dimensionality reduction and reduce to a single value, the mean, which takes the value of {x} which we use to rebuild the four channels.
+Because the values are all highly correlated we perform a dimensionality reduction and reduce to a single value, the mean, which takes the value of {x} which we use to rebuild the four channels.
 Suppose one of the channels instead has an error term {a} so the channel has a corrupt value of {x+a}.
 The mean of these values becomes {x+a/4}.
 When we reconstruct the inputs, the three healthy channels have an induced error of {a/4}.
 The error "spills over" to the non-faulty channels.

 	In Figure~\ref{fig:raw1} we have raw data with an error in a single channel.
 The purple curve shows the mean of all channels.
 Because of an error in the blue channel, the mean is artificially high.
 Subtracting the mean gives the reconstruction error in Figure~\ref{fig:recon1}.